Are Samoyed Smart: Find Out What Type of Smarts a Samoyed Has

 Are Samoyed Smart?

-There are several types of canine intelligence, and the type the Samoyed has featured the ability to think independently of people and come up with quick solutions to difficult problems, like which way to turn the sled to avoid dangerous ice patches.
+Samoyed dogs are smart, but they are not smart in the way most people traditionally view canine intelligence.
+There are several types of canine intelligence, and the type the Samoyed has featured is the ability to think independently of people and come up with quick solutions to difficult problems, like how to turn the sled to avoid dangerous ice patches.

 When you learn more about the Samoyed breed history, you will better understand how to harness and direct your Samoyed’s type of canine intelligence.